 Personalisation is an essential part of successful marketing.
 Each customer wants to be treated as an extraordinary one.
 Feeling “one in a million” can become a significant factor when it comes to connecting to the brand.
 Consumers want to feel special.
 They don’t want to know if they are a part of a group with similar tastes and preferences.
 That’s why personalisation is the key.
 When you know exactly who your target group is, how to reach them, and what to say, increasing your business becomes much easier.
-Hyper-targeting takes personalisation in mass marketing on an even higher level!
+Hyper-targeting takes personalisation in mass marketing to an even higher level!

 What is hyper-targeting?

-Hyper-targeting is a marketing strategy that allows marketers to reach customers and deliver extremely customised messages right where they will most likely see it.
+Hyper-targeting is a marketing strategy that allows marketers to reach customers and deliver extremely customised messages right where they will most likely see them.
 No matter if your audience is a niche or very defined, you can target them across various channels.
 Hyper-targeting begins with identifying and understanding who is your target audience precisely.
 By leveraging data about your target group and adjusting your budget or campaign size to the specific needs, you can achieve better results.
 Focusing on particular attributes of your audience, such as age, gender and location; and attributes that may include hobbies, interests, beliefs and sentiments is an essential factor while talking about hyper-targeting.

-How to start do it right?
+How do you start it right?

 Personalisation and hyper-targeting are the keys to doing your marketing right.
 It’s easy to say, but how can it be done?
-Here are a few ways that are going to help you at the beginning, but will also show you how to use hyper-targeting to boost your marketing strategy and social media marketing efforts.
+Here are a few ways that are going to help you at the beginning, but they will also show you how to use hyper-targeting to boost your marketing strategy and social media marketing efforts.

 - Demographics: age, gender, occupation, job, income